kojibai/klok/README.md

 ---

-# ⸻ Final Irrefutability Proof ⸻
+# ⸻ Irrefutability Proof ⸻

 ## **The Eternal Supremacy of the Kai-Klok**